roshanbhatt420/UNHackathon/README.md

 Ensuring that machine learning models do not disproportionately harm underrepresented or vulnerable groups.

 ### 🌍 Creating Real-World Impact
-BiasBuster AI is useful across sectors like:
+Fairalyze AI is useful across sectors like:
 - **Hiring** → Preventing gender or ethnic discrimination.
 - **Healthcare** → Ensuring equal treatment recommendations.
 - **Finance** → Reducing bias in credit scoring and loan approvals.
 - **Education** → Promoting equitable admission systems.

 ### 💡 Empowering Ethical AI Development
-BiasBuster AI makes fairness evaluation easy and accessible, especially for smaller companies or developers without access to large research teams.
+Fairalyze AI makes fairness evaluation easy and accessible, especially for smaller companies or developers without access to large research teams.

 ---
-**BiasBuster AI** is your partner in building fair, ethical, and impactful machine learning systems.
+**Fairalyze AI** is your partner in building fair, ethical, and impactful machine learning systems.
 Together, let’s create a future where AI works for everyone.